-Serving and Decanting Chateau Moulin Haut Laroque with Wine, Food, Pairing Tips
+Serving Chateau Moulin Haut Laroque with Wine, Food, Pairing Tips

 Chateau Moulin Haut Laroque is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
 Chateau Moulin Haut Laroque is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 To help insure the wine is at the highest level of quality, the estate also produces a second wine, Chateau Herve Laroque.
 In addition, the owners of Chateau Moulin Haut Laroque also produce two other wines; Fronsac par Jean Noel Herve and Chateau Cardeneau.

 Chateau Moulin Haut Laroque is a great example of a Bordeaux value wine that combines quality, style, and price.